joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

 }
 ```

-It's all nice, but without tests we are a bit in the dark:
+It's all nice, but without tests, we are a bit in the dark:

-- Is it really protected?
+- Is it protected?
 What happens if I call it without having the required permissions?

-- Does it work if it's an `OR` and I have one of the permissions listed?

 - How can I ensure that it's clear when an existing endpoint changes its required permissions?

-These are all valid questions (and many others), right?
+These are all valid questions (and many others) right?
 Let's see how we can address them.

 ## It all starts with the logged-in user

 The way we achieved this authorization is by implementing a custom `AuthorizationHandler`.
-In the last post we created our own (among other things), which internally inspects if the logged in `User` has the necessary claims.
-Here is one part of it to refresh things:
+In the last post, we created our own (among other things), which internally inspects if the logged-in `User` has the necessary claims.
+Here is one part of it:

 ```csharp
 public class PermissionHandler : AuthorizationHandler<PermissionRequirement>